Contact Lens Care

 How to know if your glasses prescription is wrong

 During your eye test, the optometrist will check for any refractive errors and assess the type of vision correction you need.
-During the test, your optician will look at the overall health of the eye and record any issues.
-They will then create the prescription lenses needed in order to provide clear vision.
+During the test, your optician will check your medical history, look at the overall health of the eye and record any issues.
+They will then create the prescription lenses needed to provide clear vision.

 If your glasses prescription is even slightly wrong, it can cause several side effects such as:

-- Worse vision in one eye while the other eye is closed
+Other symptoms include nausea, Worse vision in one eye while the other eye is closed and eye strain.

 How long does it take for your eyes to adjust to new glasses?